syncfusion-content/blazor-docs/blazor/treegrid/state-management.md

 # State management in Blazor TreeGrid Component

 Tree Grid Component retains its state using local storage on browser reload.
-Also it allows users to save and load tree grid state manually.
-The tree grid will use user-provided state to render instead of its properties provided declaratively.
+Also, it allows users to save and load tree grid state manually.
+The tree grid will use a user-provided state to render instead of its properties provided declaratively.

-Below properties can be saved and loaded into tree grid.
+Below properties can be saved and loaded into a tree grid.

 Property|
 -----|